ENCCS/hpda-python/content/performance.rst

 roughly :math:`n^3` where  :math:`n` is the size of the input matrix.
 However, in most cases, we are not using all the output of the SVD, but only the first few rows of its first returned argument.
-If we use the ``svd`` implementation from scipy, we can ask for an incomplete version of the SVD.
-Note that implementations of linear algebra in scipy are richer then those in numpy and should be preferred.
+If we use the ``svd`` implementation from SciPy, we can ask for an incomplete version of the SVD.
+Note that implementations of linear algebra in SciPy are richer then those in NumPy and should be preferred.
 The following example demonstrates the performance benefit for a "slim" array (i.e. much larger along one axis):